-How can business owners keep tabs on their business finances?
-Here’s a quick rundown on the steps you need to take to create a sound business financial plan:
+So how can business owners keep tabs on their business finances?
+Here’s a quick rundown on the steps on how to make a financial plan for your growing business.

 What does your business want to achieve?
-Setting goals can help you understand the bigger picture as identify your business targets.
+Setting goals can help you understand the bigger picture and identify your business targets.
 Ideally, it is better to set specific goals as it is easier to determine the success of these targets later on.
-Using various finance and accounting instruments such as financial statements and invoices can significantly help you in the goal setting process.
+Using various finance and accounting (F&A) tools such as financial statements and invoices can significantly help you in the goal-setting process.

 As soon as you have set your ideal targets, you can now move forward with the actual financial data that you have at hand.
 How much is your business earning every quarter?
 How much is your business spending on utilities and business operations?
 Determining these costs will make it easier for you to draft a business financial plan.

 With the most pertinent financial data at hand, the next step is to interpret these data.
-Look at the numbers and the figures and try to map out how you can fill the gaps, if any.
-Through this stage, you will have a way of knowing if there is a possible imbalance between your cash inflows and inflows in the next quarter,
+Look at the numbers and the figures and try to map out how you can fill the gaps if any.
+Through this stage, you will have a way of knowing if there is a possible imbalance between your cash inflows and inflows for the next quarter.

-Based on the numbers and figures you have interpreted, you can foresee imminent problems in your cashflow.
-What can you do to improve your business financial position?
-By developing strategies, you can keep your business finances from going astray.
+Based on the figures you have interpreted, you can foresee imminent problems in your cash flow.
+What can you do to improve your business's financial position?
+By developing strategies, you can keep your finances from going astray.
 Some of the more common strategies include an increase in your current investments, bank financing, or cutting down on business operational costs.